 - Hull and East Riding NHS Health Check teams.

 - Emotional wellbeing training in the workplace with a variety of possible providers.

 - Let’s Talk Service (run by City Health Care Partnership – CHCP).

 - Weight management services.

 - Physical activity schemes.

 - Businesses can also be supported to become “Mindful Employers” or “Mindful Employers Plus” or to work towards the “Workplace Wellbeing Charter” or staff may be interested in the Royal Society of Public Health – Understanding Health Improvement.

 - Businesses are also informed directly of health awareness campaigns to support workplace promotion.

 - The NHS One You campaign is also promoted.

-Click on the links below to see why the likes of Holiday Inn Marina, G.F Smith and Village Hotel, plus many more, have already signed up and how your business can benefit too.
+Click on the links below to see why so many local businesses & organisations have already signed up and how your business can benefit too.